adhocmaster/wordpress-custom-post-model/README.md

 ### Usage

-Now you can use your new class like this
+Now you can use your new class like this anywhere.

 #### Creating & storing a new item